AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-iab-plugin.md

 Adobe provides you with the means to manage and communicate your users' privacy choices through the [Opt-in functionality](https://docs.adobe.com/content/help/en/id-service/using/implementation/opt-in-service/optin-overview.html) and through [IAB Transparency and Consent Framework (TCF)](https://iabtechlab.com/standards/gdpr-transparency-and-consent-framework/) support.

 This article describes the Audience Manager use cases that support the IAB TCF and how to implement IAB TCF support in Audience Manager.

+>[!IMPORTANT]
+>
-Audience Manager is registered in the IAB TCF with the vendor ID 565.
+>Audience Manager is registered in the [IAB TCF](https://iabeurope.eu/tcf-for-vendors/) with the vendor ID 565, and only works with vendors who are also registered in the [IAB TCF](https://iabeurope.eu/tcf-for-vendors/).

 The Audience Manager Plug-in for IAB TCF utilizes the [Opt-in functionality](https://docs.adobe.com/content/help/en/id-service/using/implementation/opt-in-service/iab.html), which is, in turn, part of the Adobe [Adobe Experience Platform Identity Service (ECID)](https://docs.adobe.com/content/help/en/id-service/using/home.html) library.